 Recommended by Sierra from Free to Travel Mama

 Few bookstores in Paris are as popular as Shakespeare and Company.
-It’s lovely location right on the Seine River makes it a perfect rest stop in the middle of a self-guided walking tour.
+Its lovely location on the Seine River makes it a perfect rest stop during a self-guided walking tour.

 There are benched seats as you peruse the selections and also a reading nook upstairs for more lengthy reading time.
 Upon purchase, the cashier will stamp or sticker your child’s book with the legendary shop logo to help always remember a wonderful trip to Paris.